tr1cks/freqs/README.md

-# freqs
+# Words frequencies

-Counts the frequency of words found in the text.
+Counts the frequency of words meet in the text.
 Supports latin and cyrillic.